Standards Committee

 IV.A.
 Review package

 The Standards Committee will review the package to ensure that it is complete and that adequate consultation and review have taken place.
-It may return the package to the development and review team if significant elements are missing.
+It may return the package to the development and review team if significant elements (as enumerated in III.B) are missing for revisions.
+Reasons for returning the package may include, but are not limited to:

 If additional comments received after publication of the revision indicate widespread disagreement about the revised draft within the SAA membership, the Committee may determine that the draft should be referred back to the development and review team for response.
 Substantive changes to the draft standard as a result of these additional comments may require publication of a new "Notice of Completion" and notification or publication of a new revised draft.